Esk River (Hawke's Bay): Flooding

 The river has a history of flooding.
 Flash flooding inundated the settlement in March 2018, leaving most of the local holiday park underwater.
-Large parts of the valley were inudated during Cyclone Gabrielle in February 2023.
-The floods caused significant damage in the settlement, destoying houses and sections of State Highway 5 and the Palmerston North–Gisborne Railway Line.
+Large parts of the valley were inundated during Cyclone Gabrielle in February 2023.
+The floods caused significant damage in the settlement, destroying houses and sections of State Highway 5 and the Palmerston North–Gisborne Railway Line.
+There were also floods in 1938.